How to Use Diet and Breathwork for a Multidimensional Detox

-This is a gradual cleanse that supports digestion, drainage, and metabolism from the cult brand from across the pond.
+This gradual cleanse supports digestion, drainage, and metabolism from the cult brand across the pond.
 It’s gluten-free and suitable for vegans.

 Dr. Gabrielle Francis — naturopath to literal rockstars — developed her own line of supplements to be added to daily superfood smoothies each morning.
 It floods the body with nutrients, supports the body in detox, and enhances the absorption of nutrients.

-Staying hydrated is always important, but you definitely don’t want to scrimp when you’re detoxing.
+Staying hydrated is always important, but you don’t want to scrimp when detoxing.

 You can practice breathwork anywhere, but having a set aside space and cushion will help motivate you.